By the co-author of The easy Guide to Your Walt Disney World Visit 2020, the best-reviewed Disney World guidebook series ever.

 • You buy the same dining plan for each person registered in your hotel room, for each night of your stay.
 (You can’t buy it for kids under three, and kids three to ten have special, much lower, prices.)

 • When you check in, you will be granted a certain number of credits of various types for each night of your stay.
-These credits can be used on any day of your stay, and by any member of your party, except that you can’t trade kid table service credits for credits for those 10 and over.
+These credits can be used on any day of your stay, and by any member of your party, except that you can’t trade kid credits for credits for those 10 and over.

 • So, for example, you could use none of your credits on one day, and have half of your party use all of your remaining credits the next.